 Understanding Elevated Liver Enzymes Levels in Blood

-Elevated Liver Enzymes Levels in Blood can indicate a health issue in the liver, which is a vital organ performing numerous important functions.
+Elevated Liver Enzymes Levels in Blood can indicate a health issue in the liver.
+The liver is a vital organ performing several important functions.
 These functions include filtering toxins, producing bile, regulating cholesterol and glucose levels, and more.
 Liver enzymes are produced by liver cells to help in various biochemical reactions.
-But, when these enzymes leak into the bloodstream, due to liver damage or inflammation, they result in an elevation of their levels in the blood.
-Last week one of our regular patients visited our office for liver function tests.
-The results were within the normal range except for the liver enzymes that were slightly elevated, He asked for an explanation.
-Therefore.
-I write this article for him, and others, to understand what elevated levels of liver enzymes mean, why they are elevated, symptoms, and possible treatments.
+When liver damage or inflammation occurs, these enzymes leak into the bloodstream.
+This leakage results in an elevation of their levels in the blood.

 What are Liver Enzymes?